Christmas time is right around the corner. Are you ready?

 Let’s say you’ve had a rough year.
 You haven’t had the time to brainstorm in advance about how you were going to handle the holidays, and you’re sincerely struggling for food.

 Can I offer you a tip?
 Locate the homesteaders in your community.
-There are many communities which have homestead groups where they come together to share tips and enjoy being around like-minded people.
+There are many communities that have homestead groups where they come together to share tips and enjoy being around like-minded people.

 These are the groups you should contact.
 I’ve yet to meet anyone who raises their own food who wouldn’t share with another person.